Trauma | Medical Council of Canada

 Key Objectives

-Given a patient who has sustained trauma, the candidate will diagnose the cause, severity, and complications of the injury, and will initiate an appropriate management plan.
+Given a patient who has sustained trauma, the candidate will diagnose the cause, severity, and complications of the injuries and initiate an appropriate management plan.

 Enabling Objectives